raako71/hypa.space/README.md

 7 Feb:
 Load sub categories in editor.
 Load sub sub.
+Add new of each, and handling for each case
+Pass category data to parent

 REMAINING:
-Add new of each, and handling for each case
 Save to user doc
 load from user doc
 Save item to productTree object (same as CategoryTree without name key)

-Modify category objects for name key

-Add products to an object in user doc for indexing by category.

 Individual Product Page.
+Edit button for product.

 Products page with sorting by category.

-Edit Product Page.

 Delete Photos, add more photos to product.

 Select default image for Products.

+delete product, and update upser ctegory tree accordingly.